TobiasBengtsson/crc-fast-rs/README.md

 The generated `lib.rs` file contains a single expression `crc!(...)` and a dependency on the `crc-fast-gen` crate which contains the proc macro logic.

+## Versioning

+In general, the crates are in sync with the version of this repository.
+For hotfixes to individual crates, patch versions may be applied to only the affected crate(s).
+If so, the next bump of the general repository will skip those versions for clarity.

+The general repository versions is typically bumped on changes to the generating logic.
+It is stored in [version.txt](version.txt) used in the generation of the crates.

 ## Questions